YottaDB/YDBDoc/ProgGuide/appendix.rst

 **$KEY vs. $ZB**

-Use $KEY rather than $ZB, unless code must run on old versions of YottaDB/GT.M which do not maintain $KEY for the target device.
+Use $KEY rather than $ZB, unless code must run on old versions of YottaDB which do not maintain $KEY for the target device.

 **$STack vs. $ZLEVEL**